kabirshhaikh/Leetcode/README.md

 -> Find minimum operations to make all elements divisible by three - leetcode easy problem -> Max consecutive ones 2 - leetcode medium problem
--> Find the student tha will replace the chalk - leetcode medium problem
+-> Find the student tha will replace the chalk - leetcode medium problem -> Replace elements with greatest on right side - leetcode easy problem